SKY box maintenance

 Assuming an out-of-warantee box and assuming that you have checked your plug fuse and internal fuse, and you are not good at repairing electronics yourself, then the box is still worth a few quid as spares on sites like eBay or Gumtree.
 A dead box is worth about a tenner at best as the fault is unknown and the potential buyer is taking a punt with it.
 However if you strip it down to: box, hard drive, remote control and cables you can get more for it as a sum of parts.
 The hard drive is worth the most as they are generally fast 7200rpm models.
 After removing it type it's details into eBay to find out what the market is selling them for.
 You may be surprised.
 Next is the controller in terms of value.
 It's worth more if the writing on the buttons is not too worn.
 If your box is a DR89x model then it's worth something to the refurbishment market.
 People buy faulty DRX89x boxes to fix and resell.

 For info in the past I have stripped down my old Sky boxes and sold them as parts on eBay and anything that didn't sell was properly disposed of at my local WEEE site.

 What happens after you cancel your Sky TV subscription?

 If your Sky+HD box is still in support you can still receive EPG updates and perform a software update yourself without a TV subscription.
 You cannot use the Sky+ features such as live pause, recording playback and recording (PVR).
-Sky charge a small fee for this.
+Sky charge a fee for this.
 The EPG remains the same unfortunately so you will have to learn which channels you can watch (FreeSat) and which are subscription only as you are unable to edit the EPG and you can only flag 50 favourites.